HL7/fhir-health-care-surveys-reporting-ig/input/pagecontent/index.md

 This IG supports interoperability between FHIR-enabled electronic health record (EHR) systems and NCHS recipient systems for three settings:

-* Emergency department encounter, for data collected by NHCS (NHCD-ED)
+* Emergency department encounter, for data collected by NHCS (NCHS-ED)
 * Inpatient encounter, for data collected by NHCS (NHCS-IP)
 * Outpatient encounter, for data collected by NHCS (NHCS-OPD) and NAMCS